enriqc3/CMPS-3240-Benchmarking/README.md

 * Learn how to benchmark a processor given an arbitrary subroutine
 * Benchmark several machines and compare performance
+* Gain some exposure to makefiles and C language

 ## Prerequisites

 * Read Chapter 1.6
 * Understand that microprocessors have a varying clock rate, CPI and program performance
 * Understand difference between execution time (also known as wall time), user time and system time
-* Familiarize yourself with the following linear algebra operations: dot product, matrix multiplication (book has C code), and AXPY
+* Familiarize yourself with the following linear algebra operations: dot product, matrix multiplication (book has C code, calls it `dgemm()`), and AXPY

 ## Requirements